Professional Continuing Education (CE Hours)

 Descripton:

-The retreat offers up to nine hours of live, teacher supported instruction each day, including two small-group teacher meetings for individualized feedback, over the course of the retreat.
+The retreat offers up to 8 hours & 45 minutes of live, teacher supported instruction each day, including a small-group teacher meetings for individualized feedback, and up to 37.5 hours over the course of the retreat.
 Additionally offering downloadable materials and at-will video instructions that support intensive practice at home.

 This course is appropriate for health care professionals wishing to incorporate mindfulness professionally.
 After attending the course participants will: